GuilhermeRossato/c-mnist-number-solve/README.md

 ## Goals

-Benchmark the performance and my knowleadge of the fann library, as well as some minimal configurations for creating
+Benchmark the performance and my knowleadge of the fann library, as well as some minimal configurations for experimentating with machine learning such as hyperparameter tuning.

 ## Environment